 (UPDATE 2021) It’s Not Over: Enter the Nova

 So after gathering all of this information, I was pretty content thinking I was decarbing at the right temp for the right amount of time.
 Since I don’t have a lab to test in, I thought that I was really killing it at the decarb game and my edibles were more effective than ever.

-But just when I was getting comfortable and set in my ways, Ardent Cannabis released this amazing blog post that explained how my oven method was probably burning off some of my THC.
+But just when I was getting comfortable and set in my ways, Ardent Cannabis released some data that explained how my oven method was probably burning off some of my THC.

 As a matter of fact, they found that decarbing in an oven can cause a 33% loss of THC.